hankchen1728/git-test/README.md

 ### 5. Configure the `ssh` (optional)

-If you use several **key**, then you need to config your ssh as follow:
+If you use several **key**s, then you need to config your ssh as follow:

 ```
 $ cd ~/.ssh/
 $ vim config
 ```

-Input the following content:
+Input the following content, replace the *~/.ssh/id_rsa* with your private key file for your github account.

 ```
 Host github.com
-    IdentityFile <your private key file for github, e.g. ~/.ssh/id_rsa>
+    IdentityFile ~/.ssh/id_rsa
 ```

-## Configuring GitHub
+## Configuring GitHub (optional)
-Setting up the configuration details of the GitHub user
+Setting up the configuration details of git
+Note that the username here is **NOT** the GitHub user name

 ```
-$ git init
+$ git init # First create an empty Git repository on local
 $ git config --local user.name "<user_name>"
 $ git config --local user.email "<email_id>"
 ```